microsoft/CCF/doc/operations/platforms/snp.rst

 - Security Policy

-On startup, the UVM checks code in the container against a security policy.
+On startup, the utility VM (UVM) running the ACI container checks code in the container against a security policy.
 A digest of the security policy is then provided in the attestation in the host_data field.
 CCF stores authorised host data in the :ref:`audit/builtin_maps:``nodes.snp.host_data``` table.
 New nodes joining a network will provide their policy digest and the primary will perform an identity check against the table entries.

 The first node in a new network will add its policy digest to the table.
 Members can then manage which policy digests are present in the table with the ``add_snp_host_data`` and ``remove_snp_host_data`` actions.